 - Kristal Audio Engine

-If you’re looking for a quick answer, the best ones are Waveform Free and Cakewalk by BandLab.
+If you need a quick answer, the best options are Waveform Free and Cakewalk by BandLab.
 Unfortunately, Cakewalk will soon be discontinued.

 If you don’t use VST plugins, consider using Studio One Prime by PreSonus.
 It is ideal for producers who want to record multi-track audio without using virtual instruments or plugins.